PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

   previously lacked.
 - **Fixed-length path patterns** (self-join chains
   `e a, e b [, e c] WHERE a.dst = b.src ...` with `DISTINCT` projection,
-  i.e. bounded-hop reachability): these are the non-recursive queries where the *data* decomposition genuinely helps, and they need no automaton compilation -- the reachability DP extends by capping the relation with path lengths (entries in `{0..L, infinity}` instead of bits), a `(L+2)`-fold state blow-up for hop bound `L`.
-The natural detection is on the recursive side anyway (a depth-bounded recursive CTE, or the self-join chain rewritten to one), making this the cleanest next *query family* for the existing compiler.
+  i.e. bounded-hop reachability): **done on the recursive side** -- the depth-bounded recursive CTE is recognised and compiled with walk-length-set states (see "Bounded-hop reachability: implemented" above; the state refinement landed as length *sets*, not capped minima, to match the fixpoint's exact-length row semantics).
+What remains of this bullet is the non-recursive trigger: rewriting a self-join chain into the depth-bounded CTE shape (or detecting it directly), worthwhile only if such chains show up in real workloads.
 - **Multi-terminal variants** (Steiner / k-terminal reliability, "all of these nodes pairwise connected"): same DP with the terminal set forced into the domains; the acceptance condition reads several bits instead of